Coronavirus and drugs

 My question was not in this list.
 Where can I ask my question?

-I would like to receive help with using less or quitting, where can I go?
+I would like to receive advice or help with reducing (or quitting) my substance use, where can I go?

-Most clinics have paused their treatments for now.
-Online self-help is available, for example at Jellinek.
+Online self-help is also available, for example at Jellinek.